 Install the plugin and activate the plugin for further instance.

-Click “Go ahead, activate SSL”.
-If you click, all your URL which was in “HTTP” protocol will change in “https” protocol.
-Voila, everything now perfect.
+Click “Go ahead, activate SSL.”
+If you click, all your URLs in the “HTTP” protocol will change to the “HTTPS” protocol.
+Voila, everything is now perfect.